TripleKay/TripleKay/README.md

 - 🌱 I’m currently learning Java

 ### 💫 About Me:
-Highly skilled and results-driven Software Developer with expertise in PHP, Laravel, MySQL with hands-on experience in various stages of software development. <br>Experienced in both front-end and back-end development, with a passion for delivering high-quality code and exceptional user experiences. <br>Strong problem-solving and leadership skills and staying updated with the latest technologies.
+Highly skilled Web Developer specializing in Laravel (PHP) with strong expertise in Node.js and Nest.js.
+Experienced in both front-end and back-end development, delivering clean, maintainable code and exceptional user experiences.
+Strong problem-solving and leadership abilities, with a commitment to adopting the latest technologies and building scalable, high-performance applications.

 ### 🌐 Socials:
 <div align="left">